haokunli/DataSci/Assignment 2.md

 #### Submission

-Submit your predictions, with a one-page explanation on how you got them, togehter with the code used.
+Submit your predictions, with a one-page explanation on how you got them, together with the code used.

 #### Deadline